carlosdamaia/box-model-rothko-painting/README.md

 <img alt="preview" src="/print-index.png">

-<p>I'm currently learning React, I don't consider myself a begginer, but is always good to keep some basic concepts sharp in my mind.
+<p>I'm currently learning React, I don't consider myself a begginer, but it's always good to keep some basic concepts sharp in my mind.
 My current objective is to learn more about React on FreeCodeCamp, but first I have to complete some of the begginer courses.</p>